Clarkson-Applied-Data-Science/2024_ia651_Bekobo_Ahsan/README.md

 #  Predictive Modeling of Loan Approval Status: A Machine Learning Approach
 ![Screenshot 2024-07-22 183831](https://github.com/user-attachments/assets/a2a8efaf-be86-4637-b4cd-941d909564b1)

+# Project overview

+The Loan Approval Prediction project aims to analyze a dataset containing information about loan applicants and their respective loan approval outcomes.
+The dataset provides valuable insights into various factors that influence the decision-making process of loan approvals.
+By leveraging data exploration, statistical analysis, and predictive modeling techniques, this project seeks to understand the patterns and relationships within the data to develop a predictive model for loan approval status.
 ## Dataset
 The dataset used in this project is sourced from Kaggle, "LoanApprovalPrediction.csv".
 It contains information about loan applicants, including demographic data (gender, marital status), financial details (income, loan amount), and credit history.
 The dataset consists of 598 entries and 13 columns after removing duplicates.